papapumpkin/htmx-go/README.md

 - **CRUD Operations**: Basic operations to create, read, update, and delete records via a form interface.
 - **Live-reloading Local Development**: Start up production replica with Air, allowing you to see code changes reflected instantly in your running application on your local machine.
 - **Server-side Templating**: Dynamic HTML rendering with Templ keeps the backend and frontend tightly coupled.
 This whole application could be packaged as a single Container and deployed to Kubernetes or similar.
 - **Minimal JavaScript**: Uses htmx to simplify frontend interaction without writing custom JavaScript.
-Not the right choice for all web applications but in this simple CRUD app reduces cost of maintainance.
+Not the right choice for all web applications but in this simple CRUD app it reduces cost of maintainance.

 ### Why Use a Repository Pattern?